 Radiation therapy uses high-energy X-rays to kill cancer cells.

 Your radiation therapy team uses a special machine called a simulator to map out your treatment.
-The simulator is an X-ray or CT (computerized tomography) scan machine.
-This machine mimics the actual radiation equipment.
+The simulator is usually an X-ray machine (flouroscopy) or CT scanner (computerized tomography) or MRI scanner or PET-CT scanner machine.
 Laser lights act as guides to help position your body accurately.
 During this visit: